senghorn/portfolio/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Contributions
+As this is a personal portfolio project, contributions are not actively sought.
+However, suggestions and feedback are always welcome.